Alphaeus and Zacchaeus: Persecution of Christians in Caesarea

 The Emperor Diocletian had ordered that all in the Empire should perform worship and sacrifices to the Roman gods.
 The authorities in Caesarea were so keen that all should obey this order that, according to the shorter recension of Eusebius' Martyrs of Palestine, they seized one Christian leader by the hands, led him to the altar and thrust the offering into his right hand.
 He was then dismissed as if he had performed the sacrifice.
 It was agreed by those in charge that they would attest that two others had made the offerings, even though they had not.
 Another Christian opened his mouth to say that he refused to worship the Roman gods when the guards struck him across the face, prevented him from speaking, and dismissed him, so that, says Eusebius, of the many brought in from the area to perform acts of worship to the Roman gods or die, only two, Alphaeus and Zaccheus, "were honored with the crown of the holy martyrs."

 Zaccheus

 The authorities in Caesarea had brought in Christians from the surrounding area to apostasize or face death.
 Among them was a deacon from Gadara, Zaccheus, so-called after the person in the New Testament, according to Eusebius in the long recension of Martyrs of Palestine, owing to his short stature and sweet nature.
 He spoke boldly of his faith before the judges, was tortured and put into a prison cell.

 Alphaeus

 Cousin of Zaccheus, Alphaeus was the lector of the church in Caesarea.
+His family was of high status in his native Eleutheropolis (Bayt Jibrin).
 Many Christians in the city and its surroundings, faced with the choice of their religious principles or death, were crowding into the city to perform sacrifices to the gods, when Alphaeus loudly and publicly denounced their apostasy.
 Whereupon he was brought before the judges, ordered to sacrifice, but refused, making defiant statements of his faith.